Reason

 While loops allow executing code until a certain condition is met.
 It is not restricted to counting between two integers like for loops.

-It is common to use ref
+It is common to use refs with while loops.

 let i = ref(1);